SumoLogic/sumologic-public-partner-apps/Gigamon_ThreatINSIGHT/README.md

 ## Install the Sumo Logic App

-Use the instruction from this doc (https://help.sumologic.com/05Search/Library/Apps-in-Sumo-Logic/Install-Apps-from-the-Library) to install the Gigamon_HAWK App.
+Use the instruction from this doc (https://help.sumologic.com/05Search/Library/Apps-in-Sumo-Logic/Install-Apps-from-the-Library) to install the Gigamon_ThreatINSIGHT App.

 ## Screenshots